TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/LocalEditing.rst

       git checkout -b feature/changes-in-cgl

-6. Make changes
+6. Make your changes

-   Using your preferred IDE or editor (see :ref:`tools-for-editing-rest`, make changes to the files.
+   Using your preferred IDE or editor you can now start making your changes.

-   If you are not familiar with reST, you might want to check out :ref:`reST Introduction <writing-rest-introduction>` first!
+   If you are not familiar with reST, you can visit the :ref:`reST Introduction <writing-rest-introduction>` to help get you started along with the :ref:`rest-cheat-sheet`.

-   Also, see our :ref:`rest-cheat-sheet` in this guide.

 7. Render the documentation

-   Render with Docker in order to test the changes:
+   Render your changes with Docker to preview them locally:

    *  :ref:`render-documenation-with-docker` (works best on Linux)
-   *  :ref:`render-with-docker-compose` (should work better on MacOS or Windows, but is still being tested)
+   *  :ref:`render-with-docker-compose` (should work better on MacOS and Windows, but is still in development)

 8. Commit